Counselling & Play Therapies

 Session 2: The counsellor now starts to gain an understanding of thoughts and worries of the child and tailors their approach accordingly using techniques such as CBT, art and play therapies.

-The child will complete a timeline in their favourite style (Roblox, Minecraft, and floral designs are popular) to ascertain their worries, anxieties, health concerns, grief etc. This will allow the counsellor to offer coping mechanisms to deal with their worries and anxieties.
+The child will complete a timeline in their favourite style (Roblox, Minecraft, and floral designs are popular) using our new digital whiteboard to ascertain their worries, anxieties, health concerns, grief etc. This will allow the counsellor to offer coping mechanisms to deal with their worries and anxieties.
 The child may be given a journal to help write down their thoughts and worries in-between sessions.

 Sessions 3-5: The counsellor will continue to work focussing on the individual child’s needs and requirements, in a person-centred way and may incorporate CBT, play therapy, solution focussing, journaling, or a mixture best suited to the child.